haptork/easyLambda/_docs/08-unit-expr.md

 ## reduce

-A reduce is used for operations that take multiple rows as input such as common aggregation operations like count, sum, correlation etc. It takes function and initial value for the result columns as the parameters.
+A reduce is used for operations that take multiple rows as input to find the result such as common aggregation operations like count, sum, correlation etc.
+It takes function and initial value for the result columns as the parameters.
 The value of results is initially set using parameters given to reduce and are updated for each row with the returned value of the function.
 The final value of the result is passed to the next unit.

 The reduce result can be calculated for each sub-list or group separately such as finding the count of atoms rather for each time-step separately than the